-- A. The test article and test fixture pressurized internal volumes, as well as volume tolerances at maximum positive values, and - B. The test article and reference vessel (in case it was used) volumetric changes due to ambient temperature changes.
+- (5) While making leakage rate calculation based on a recorded pressure drop, take into account: - A. The test article and test fixture pressurized internal volumes, as well as volume tolerances at maximum positive values, and - B. The test article and reference vessel (in case it was used) volumetric changes due to ambient temperature changes.

-To improve the accuracy of this technique, a reference vessel connected to the pressurized test article may be used (see section 4.2.1.1 in this NASA Technical Standard.)
+To improve the accuracy of this technique, a reference vessel connected to the pressurized test article may be used (see section 4.2.1.1 in this Standard.)

 - b.
-Pressure Rise Technique [2] for total external-to-internal leak testing of sealed test articles: - (1) Reduce the pressure inside the test article to the required pressure. - (2) Monitor the test article internal pressure, barometric pressure, and ambient temperature (or temperature of the test article) for the required time to determine the actual pressure rise and the corresponding leakage rate. - (3) Use a pressure gauge/transducer with accuracy adequate to measure the minimum allowable pressure rise. - (4) Verify test setup sensitivity by installing a standard leak in the test setup (see section 4.2.1.1 in this NASA Technical Standard). - (5) While making leakage rate calculation based on a recorded pressure rise, take into account the total sealed internal volume of the test article and test fixture, as well as volume tolerances at maximum positive values.
+Pressure Rise Technique [2] for total external-to-internal leak testing of sealed test articles: - (1) Reduce the pressure inside the test article to the required pressure. - (2) Monitor the test article internal pressure, barometric pressure, and ambient temperature (or temperature of the test article) for the required time to determine the actual pressure rise and the corresponding leakage rate. - (3) Use a pressure gauge/transducer with accuracy adequate to measure the minimum allowable pressure rise. - (4) Verify the test setup sensitivity by installing a standard leak in the test setup (see section 4.2.1.1 in this Standard). - (5) While making leakage rate calculation based on a recorded pressure rise, take into account the total sealed internal volume of the test article and test fixture, as well as volume tolerances at maximum positive values.

-Note: ASTM E2930, Standard Practice for Pressure Decay Leak Test Method, and ASNT Nondestructive Testing Handbook, Fourth Edition: Volume 2, Leak Testing, may be used as references to develop the leak test procedure to implement these techniques.
+Note: ASTM E2930-13 (2021), Standard Practice for Pressure Decay Leak Test Method, and ASNT Nondestructive Testing Handbook, Fourth Edition: Volume 2, Leak Testing, may be used as references to develop the leak test procedure to implement these techniques.